dsb00715/python-projects/README.md

 # python-projects
-I'd be creating projects based on the udemy course : "Master Python by building 100 projects in 100 days - Dr. Angela Yu"
+"Repository containing 100 Python projects created as part of the Udemy course 'Master Python by Building 100 Projects in 100 Days' by Dr. Angela Yu.
+Each project is designed to enhance Python skills through hands-on practice and real-world applications."